When you think about building, think CornerStone.

 In the fall of 1997 Kwaterski Millworking of Merrill, WI was purchased by Schiffmann and his childhood friend David Cox.
 The need to control the manufacture of interior and exterior construction materials fostered this expansion and Custom Millworking Inc. was born.
 Custom Millworking moved into a new 20,000 square foot facility in the spring of 1998 with state-of-the-art millwork equipment and spray booths to handle the growing needs of Custom Components and area contractors.
 Custom Components homes gradually took on a new appearance as Custom Millworking featured custom interior and exterior packages in a variety of styles and colors complimenting their Northwoods settings.

 In the fall of 2001, Custom Components established a new corporate identity to take charge of its growing general residential and commercial contracting business.
-This company became known as CornerStone Custom Builders Inc. and has grown to build over 100 residential homes in 2006.
+This company became known as CornerStone Custom Builders Inc. and has grown to build over 2,500 residential homes and multi-unit projects over the years.
 Custom Components continues to provide open wall component framing packages to CornerStone as well as expanding its original business-to-business sales of framing components to other builders.
 These independent contractors can then take advantage of component construction techniques to increase both the quality of their homes and their own bottom lines.

 When CornerStone opened its doors, it did so in three separate communities.
-CornerStone not only assumed control of the three Eagle River models from Custom Components, but also constructed three more models in Rhinelander and two in Minocqua.
+CornerStone not only assumed control of the three Eagle River models from Custom Components, but also constructed models in Rhinelander and Minocqua.
 All locations are staffed with a dedicated sales team that can assist clients throughout the building process.
-Each sales model features a different tried and true floor plan complimented by the latest product lines and current trends throughout the building industry.
+Each of the seven sales models features a different tried and true floor plan complimented by the latest product lines and current trends throughout the building industry.
 The present models receive more than 100 visitors a day during the peak summer season.
 Aside from its models, CornerStone remains a true custom builder and will build in all sizes and price ranges from a shell to a complete turn key home.

 2002 saw the dual ground breaking of two commercial buildings in Eagle River constructed by CornerStone.
-The River Valley Bank property located where the AmeriGas Company bulk storage tanks once stood, and the Eliason Realty building that replaced the old Video City structure, now stand tall changing the landscape of a sleepy Eagle River intersection into a busy professional business corridor setting.
+The Incredible Bank building located where the AmeriGas Company bulk storage tanks once stood and the State Farm building that replaced the old Video City structure, changing the landscape of a sleepy Eagle River intersection into a busy professional business corridor.

-In December 2003 it was moving day once again as CornerStone and Custom Components moved their corporate headquarters across the street to the second floor of the River Valley Building.
+In December 2003 it was moving day once again as CornerStone and Custom Components moved their corporate headquarters across the street to the second floor of the newly built bank building.
 This move allowed Custom Components to reacquire manufacturing space that had been taken up by their corporate offices.
 In August of 2003, this space was filled with a new fully automated open wall component manufacturing system which not only helped improve efficiency, but also greater product output and quality control.

 In the fall of 2005, in pursuit a of securing winter time construction projects for his company, Schiffmann developed the Lake Forest Landing project on Voyager Lake in Eagle River for the Michelson Brothers.
-The newest development on the Eagle River Chain was a “smash hit” selling out in just three months.
+It was the newest development on the Eagle River Chain and a “smash hit”, selling out in just three months.

-October 2006 marked the latest acquisition for Custom Components when Cranberry Products Inc. was purchased.
-Schiffmann’s long term goal of securing indoor covered trailer storage would now became reality in this 60,000 square foot building.
-With the addition of the Cranberry Products Inc. building greater than two and one half acres of manufacturing and storage space are now under roof.
+October 2006 marked the latest acquisition for Custom Components when the Cranberry Products Inc. building in Eagle River was purchased.
+Schiffmann’s long term goal of securing indoor covered trailer storage became a reality in this 60,000 square foot building.
+With the addition of the Cranberry Products building, greater than two- and one-half acres of manufacturing and storage space were now under roof.

 CornerStone has continued its long tradition of community partnerships, supporting many local youth events and organizations.
 One program that has gained state wide recognition is the sponsorship between CornerStone and the Northland Pines High School Building Trades Program.
-This award winning program and partnership has been credited for taking the financial burden off the district tax payers, while allowing a core class to remain in the engineering and technology department’s school curriculum.
+This award-winning program and partnership have been credited for taking the financial burden off the district tax payers, while allowing a core class to remain in the engineering and technology department’s school curriculum.
+A home is built each school year using local contractors who teach the students necessary skills in the building trades.
 In 2012 CornerStone and the Northland Pines School District were the recipients of the Standing Up for Rural Wisconsin Schools, Libraries, and Communities Award presented by Tony Evers, the Wisconsin State Superintendent of Schools at the State Capital.
+2024 marked the 14th building being constructed in partnership with the Northland Pines Building Trades Students.

 In 2012 CornerStone also received State and National recognition upon the completion and certification of the GreenStone, a Green Built Model Home located on the Minocqua campus.
 At the time, CornerStone was one of only three builders in the state of Wisconsin to achieve this level of certification.

-For the past several years Schiffmann and his staff have been developing an innovative product, Epitome Quality Foundation Walls, which was introduced to the building industry in 2013.
-The newly formed company, Composite Panel Systems LLC (CPS), presently holds 10 patents for this revolutionary new product, and was acknowledged with two prestigious awards by the American Composites Manufacturers Association (ACMA) at the 2014 CAMX Show in Orlando, Florida.
-Epitome Quality Foundation Walls is sure to turn heads, fostering a paradigm shift from concrete to fiberglass panel foundations for generations to come.
+In 2013, Epitome Quality Foundation Walls was introduced to the building industry.
+Schiffmann and his staff spent several years developing this innovative product.
+The newly formed company, Composite Panel Systems LLC, presently holds 10 patents for this revolutionary new product and was acknowledged with two prestigious awards by the American Composites Manufacturers Association (ACMA) at the 2014 CAMX Show in Orlando, Florida.
+Epitome Quality Foundation Walls has fostered a paradigm shift from concrete to fiberglass panel foundations for generations to come.

-Custom Components of Eagle River Inc., Custom Millworking Inc., CornerStone Custom Builders Inc., and Composite Panel Systems LLC have all experienced tremendous growth in the past 28 years under Schiffmann’s leadership and vision.
-Schiffmann has been an innovator in the Northern Wisconsin Home Building circles that has built hundreds of homes in the Eagle River area, employing over 100 different local subcontracting companies, which in turn has employed hundreds of local tradesmen.
+Custom Components of Eagle River Inc., Custom Millworking Inc., CornerStone Custom Builders Inc., and Composite Panel Systems LLC have all experienced tremendous growth over the years under Schiffmann’s leadership and vision.
+Schiffmann has been an innovator in the Northern Wisconsin Home Building circles that has built thousands of homes in the Eagle River and surrounding areas, employing over 100 different local subcontracting companies, which in turn employs hundreds of local tradesmen.

-Schiffmann deflects a majority of his success to his loyal employees and staff whom many of which have been with him from the very start.
-He is also quick to point out he owes a huge debt of gratitude to his parents and family who have allowed him the time and given him the support to continue his passion for “building things.”
+Schiffmann deflects a majority of his success to his loyal employees and staff, many of which have been with him from the very start.
+He is also quick to point out he owes a huge debt of gratitude to his parents and family who have allowed him the time and given him the support to continue his passion for “building things.

 cornerstone-logo